clausjuhl/openapi-frontend/README.md

 # openapi-frontend
-Simple frontend for an openapi-backend
+Simple frontend for an openapi-backend.

+Modelled on endoce/hostedapi